LPYWendi/pythonworkshop/lesson4/lesson4.md

 * def computemean(data) where data is the array of surface temperature and the function return the mean temperature
 * def computestd(data) where data is the array of the surface temperature and the function return the standard deviation of surface air temperature

-Hint: You could reference to lesson2 assignmet 2 solution as your reference.
+Hint: You could reference to lesson 3 assignmet 2 solution as your reference.